 Today, few people are surprised by Virtual Reality.
 The technology has become less expensive and is available commercially.
 Almost anyone can purchase advanced VR glasses for just $1,000, whereas 10 years ago, a less functional gadget cost about 7,000 “US presidents” apiece.

-“ Before modeling every building, we compiled project documentation for all details being inside the building.
-We search for particular objects online, whether it is a fire hydrant, fire extinguisher, or a ventilation pipe, then we scaled and drew them thoroughly in AutoCAD, and a designer modeled its 3D copies,” Sergey Pastukhov tells us.
+“ Before modelling every building, we compiled project documentation for all details being inside the building.
+We search for particular objects online, whether it is a fire hydrant, fire extinguisher, or a ventilation pipe, then we scaled and drew them thoroughly in AutoCAD, and a designer modelled its 3D copies,” Sergey Pastukhov tells us.

 We also implemented real environmental sounds in the program.
 Each building has sounds, so for example, a user can hear the circular saw and the pump in the sawmill.

 Since the program’s launch, the user has been able to choose a scientific advisor from the list.
 They can also appoint custom settings: the term and percentage of detected violations that would ensure the effortless delivery of an exam.

 In the training mode, the building is perceived by the program as a closed volume, and unless the cadet finds the exact percentage of all violations of accident prevention inside or outside the building, the program does not let him out.
 It plays like a quest, but, don’t worry, no lives are lost – it’s just a game!